LLMs as Planning Formalizers: A Survey for Leveraging Large Language Models to Construct Automated Planning Models: Discussion

-\textbf{Revisiting RQ2:} LLMs have demonstrated that they are significantly sensitive to prompting raising questions about whether they are better off functioning as machine \textit{translators} or \textit{generators}. \citet{liu2023llmpempoweringlargelanguage} demonstrate that highly explicit descriptions improve translation accuracy, while \citet{gestrin2024nl2planrobustllmdrivenplanning} and \citet{smirnov2024generatingconsistentpddldomains} leverage minimal descriptions, relying on LLMs’ internal world knowledge to enrich outputs. \citet{huang2024planningdarkllmsymbolicplanning}, \citet{liu2023llmpempoweringlargelanguage}, and \citet{guan2023leveragingpretrainedlargelanguage} recognize that specifying a precise predicate set in natural language is crucial and addresses the common problem of evaluating across different methods.
-The challenge of operating with minimal to no textual guidance beyond the initial task prompt becomes significantly more complex in online planning contexts.
-This underscores the importance of standardizing prompt granularity for initial generation and iterative feedback \citep{liu2024deltadecomposedefficientlongterm}. \citet{nabizada2024modelbasedworkflowautomatedgeneration} provides a promising organized and standardized paradigm of automated generated PDDL descriptions that can be applied to LLMs.
+\paragraph{Revisiting RQ2:} LLMs have demonstrated that they are significantly sensitive to prompting---raising questions about whether they are better off functioning as \textit{translators} or \textit{generators}. \citet{liu2023llmpempoweringlargelanguage} demonstrate that highly explicit descriptions improve translation accuracy, while \citet{gestrin2024nl2planrobustllmdrivenplanning} leverage minimal descriptions, relying on LLMs’ internal world knowledge to enrich outputs; however, this excess freedom often leads to inconsistent or inexecutable domain models. \citet{huang2024planningdarkllmsymbolicplanning, liu2023llmpempoweringlargelanguage, guan2023leveragingpretrainedlargelanguage} recognize that specifying a precise predicate set in NL is crucial and addresses the common problem of evaluating across different methods.
+The challenge of operating with minimal to no textual guidance beyond the initial task prompt underscores the importance of standardizing prompt granularity for initial generation and iterative feedback \citep{liu2024deltadecomposedefficientlongterm}. \citet{nabizada2024modelbasedworkflowautomatedgeneration} provide a promising, organized, and standardized paradigm for automatically generating PDDL descriptions that can be applied to LLMs.